-You can communicate without an Access Point, this means that you can communicate between a limited number of computers (peer-to-peer), or you can communicate through an Access Point, which allows you to create a full Access Point network (Access Point).
+You can communicate without an Access Point, this means that you can communicate between a limited number of computers (ad-hoc), or you can communicate through an Access Point, which allows you to create a full infrastructure network (infrastructure).

-🖾 In some countries, using WLAN products may be restricted by the local regulations (e.g. individual license, limited number of channels).
-Therefore, before activating the WLAN functionality, carefully read the Wireless LAN Regulation flyer.
+In some countries, using WLAN products may be restricted by the local regulations (e.g. individual license, limited number of channels).
+Therefore, before activating the WLAN functionality, carefully read the Wireless LAN Safety Rgulation flyer.